kelvin-cui/autonomous-EV-charger/README.md

 *insert rfp stuff*

 ### Hardware Choice
 Given our time and budget constraints, most of our electronics and sensors are simple, off the shelf components.
 We chose a raspberry pi as it allowed us to do complex computer vision analysis to find the charging port, with a raspberry pi camera.
 We chose IR distance sensors over ultrasonic sensors as they were more consistent, and delivered more accurate results in our range.
 For motors, we chose stepper motors, despite their increased complexity (more power draw and stepper motor drivers), as it would allow for finer control when compared to simple DC motors.
 Finally, we decided to go with a fixed power supply rather than a battery pack simply because it better fit our budgetary constraints.
+Finally, the omni-wheels were chosen to allow the rover to move freely, and rotate on the spot.

 ### Physical Design
 Next came our design.
 We decided to model the entirety of our design, and take advantage of the rapid prototyping tools we had in our disposal.
 With a model, we were able to either lazer cut or 3D print all of our components.